OpenNetworkingFoundation/ansible-role-dhcpd/README.md

 - If `routers` is not set in the `subnet` dictionary (within `dhcpd_subnets`), then the first usable address is set as the router.

 - If `routers` is set and has a list of IP addresses as a part of the `rfc3442routes` key, RFC3442 classless static routes (option 121) will be added in addition to the standard `routers` (option 3)

+Supports using PXE to load both traditional BIOS and EFI payloads, tested primarily with `iPXE`.

 ## Configuration docs